 3D Printing Guide: TPU Filament

-3d printing has undergone a lot of changes in recent years, especially in the quality of raw material used.
+3d Printing has undergone many changes in recent years, especially in the quality of raw material used.
 More so, they enjoy the ease and cost-effective method of using flexible thermoplastic materials like TPU filament.
 Irrespective of their brand names, thermoplastics melt rather than burn, and this quality makes it the perfect material for 3D Printing.

 What is TPU